tri-cods/tidy-data/sections/exploring-openrefine.md

 # Exploring an OpenRefine project

 Take a moment to explore our new project.
 What do you notice?
-There are many many features, but let's start with three: sorting, filtering, and faceting.
+There are many many features, but let's start with three: *sorting*, *filtering*, and *faceting*.

-### Sort
+### Sorting

 Select the caret to the left of the **Name** column and select sort.
 This is a useful way of exploring data but does not permanently rearrange the data.

 In order to reorder the data permanently, notice the new **Sort** option that appears in the top bar.
 Selecting the caret beside the new **Sort** option gives you the option to permanently apply a new order to the underlying data.

-### Filter
+### Filtering

 For the column labeled **Occupation of females compensation**, select **Text filter**.
 In the menu in the sidebar, enter an occupation.

 In how many residences are there recorded female washers?
 How many males are employed as washers?

-### Facet
+### Faceting

 For the column labeled **Rent of house**, let's filter the census data based on how much rent tenants were paying.